Human Aspects of Mining Program

-Human Aspects of Mining Automation aims to provide the industry with evidence-based guidance that will assist them in achieving the step-change in safety and health, and increase in productivity which automation promises.
+The Human Aspects of Mining program aims to provide industry with evidence-based guidance that will assist in achieving a step-change in safety and health.

 • Mining automation human-systems integration